ambareesh-ravi/Rumour-Detection-and-Determining-Veracity-of-Rumours-using-Deep-Learning-and-Knowledge-Graph/README.md

    ### SDQC Classification <a name="sdqc"></a>

 &nbsp; &nbsp; &nbsp; SDQC Classification can be seen as a sequential classification problem which analyses the relationship between different tweets in a tree structure and outputs whether the tweet is in Support, Denial, Query or Commenting with respective to the root tweet.
-This project proposes a Graph Conditional Random Field which considers the full conversation tree structure.
+This project proposes a *Graph Conditional Random Field* model which considers the full conversation tree structure.
 Conditional Random Field (CRF) is a sequence modeling algorithm which not only assumes that the features are dependent on each other, but also considers the future observations while learning a pattern.
 This combines the best of both HMM (Hidden Markov Model) and MEMM (MaxEnt Markov Model).
 In terms of performance, it is considered to be the best method for sequential classification.

 ![SDQC Module][sdqcModule]